IMMANUEL5015/natours/readme.md

 ## Authentication
 * Users can create an account on the app.
-* Users can login an logout of the app.
+* Users can login and logout of the app.
 * Users can reset their password.
 * Users can update their password.